ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 For the purpose of this table, all child namespaces under a top level namespace with unlimited storage are also assumed to have unlimited storage.
 Also, storage sizes are converted to MiB and GiB in this table because these are the values being reported under the hood, even though on a project page storage is reported as "MB" or "GB".

 Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

 {% enddocs %}

+{% docs fct_waterfall_summary %}

+A derived model using the revenue contract schedule to spread the recognized revenue across from the revenue start date to the revenue end date as defined by the revenue contract performance obligation's schedule.

+{% enddocs %}